Skip to main content Skip to footer

 This is already possible for pension benefits you've earned in the 2008 Section or 2015 Scheme and from 1 October 2023, it will also include any 1995 Section benefits you have.

-From age 55 you'll be able to take between 20% and 100% of all your pension benefits in one or two drawdown payments, without having to leave your current job.
+From 1 October the amount of pension benefits you can take through partial retirement is also changing.
+You'll e able to take between 20% and 100% of all your pension benefits in one or two drawdown payments, without having to leave your current job.

 If you're in good health you can choose to give up part of your own pension to provide a pension for someone when you die.